 With the military on one side, there is enough to do on this flaming island: the beaches of Tumon are known for great snorkelling and are famous among divers for up to 150 feet of visibility along the coast of Guam.

 Two Lovers Point, a cliff-side lookout, offers some ancient views from 400 feet above the Philippine Sea (plus a dramatic legend of star-crossed lovers).

 Stay: Flights to Guam are not cheap, there is a place to stay; Tumen and nearby Tamuning resorts average cost about $ 200 per night.

 Turning out this list are the uninhabited regions of American Samoa, a collection of five volcanic islands and two atolls between Fiji and the Cook Islands.

-A really off-the-beaten-path destination, there are only a very few hotels on Tutuila and the neighbouring islands, beyond the tourism infrastructure, and fast-food restaurants, some business disruptions to remind me of home.
+A really off-the-beaten-path destination, there are only a very few hotels on Tutuila and the neighbouring islands.
+Beyond the tourism infrastructure and fast-food restaurants, there are some business disruptions to remind me of home.

 Discover coral waters, lava-covered raw coastlines, and untouched beaches with only other sunbathing seabirds.
 And unlike the highly trafficked Polynesian destinations, native Samoan culture is still undeniably authentic here.

 In Allega Village, go to Tissa’s barefoot bar for a drink, a meal (the chef will grill your freshly held lobster for you), or a night’s rest (a traditional Samoan Hut).